MeltwaterArchive/storyplayer/modules/checkpoint/fromCheckpoint.md

 _fromCheckpoint()_ allows you to retrieve data stored in the checkpoint, without having to call _$st()->getCheckpoint()_ yourself.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\CheckpointDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromCheckpoint_.

 ## Behaviour And Return Codes